Backblaze/B2_Command_Line_Tool/README.md

 * provide guidance (through the issue reporting system)
 * provide tool assisted code review (through the Pull Request system)
+* maintain a set of unit tests
 * maintain a set of integration tests (run with a production cloud)
-* maintain a set of (well over a hundred) unit tests
-* automatically run unit tests on 14 versions of python (including osx, Jython and pypy)
+* maintain development automation tools using [nox](https://github.com/theacodes/nox) that can easily:
-* format the code automatically using [yapf](https://github.com/google/yapf)
+   * format the code using [yapf](https://github.com/google/yapf)
-* use static code analysis to find subtle/potential issues with maintainability
+   * runs linters to find subtle/potential issues with maintainability
+   * run the test suite on multiple Python versions using [pytest](https://github.com/pytest-dev/pytest)
+* maintain Continuous Integration (by using GitHub Actions) that:
+   * runs all sorts of linters
+   * checks if the Python distribution can be built
+   * runs all tests on a matrix of 6 versions of Python (including pypy) and 3 operating systems (Linux, Mac OS X and Windows)
+   * checks if the documentation can be built properly
-* maintain other Continous Integration tools (coverage tracker)
+* maintain other Continuous Integration tools (coverage tracker)

-You'll need to some Python packages installed.
-To get all the latest things:
+You'll need to have [nox](https://github.com/theacodes/nox) installed:

-* `pip install --upgrade --upgrade-strategy eager -r requirements.txt -r requirements-test.txt -r requirements-setup.txt`
+* `pip install nox`

-There is a `Makefile` with a rule to run the unit tests using the currently active Python:

-    make setup
+With `nox`, you can run different sessions (default are `lint` and `test`):

+* `format` -> Format the code.
+* `lint` -> Run linters.
+* `test` (`test-3.5`, `test-3.6`, `test-3.7`, `test-3.8`) -> Run test suite.
+* `cover` -> Perform coverage analysis.
+* `build` -> Build the distribution.
+* `deploy` -> Deploy the distribution to the PyPi.
+* `doc` -> Build the documentation.
+* `doc_cover` -> Perform coverage analysis for the documentation.

+For example:

+    $ nox -s format
+    nox > Running session format
+    nox > Creating virtual environment (virtualenv) using python3.8 in .nox/format ...

+    $ nox --no-venv -s format
+    nox > Running session format
+    ...

-    make test
+    $ nox -s test

-will install the required packages, then run the unit tests.

-To test in multiple python virtual environments, set the enviroment variable `PYTHON_VIRTUAL_ENVS` to be a space-separated list of their root directories.
-When set, the makefile will run the unit tests in each of the environments.

-Before checking in, use the `pre-commit.sh` script to check code formatting, run unit tests, run integration tests etc.

-The integration tests need a file in your home directory called `.b2_auth` that contains two lines with nothing on them but your application key ID and application key:

-     applicationKeyId
-     applicationKey
+    nox > Running session test-3.5
+    ...
+    nox > Running session test-3.6
+    ...
+    nox > Running session test-3.7
+    ...
+    nox > Running session test-3.8
+    ...

+    $ nox -s test-3.8
+    nox > Running session test-3.8
+    nox > Re-using existing virtual environment at .nox/test-3-8.
+    ...

+Session `test` can run on many python versions.
+In order to do it, given Python interpreter must be installed in the operating system or via [pyenv](https://github.com/pyenv/pyenv).

+Sessions other than `test` use the latest stable Python.
+You can change it:

+    export PYTHON_DEFAULT_VERSION=3.7

+The integration tests need two environment variables:

+    export TEST_APPLICATION_KEY=your_app_key
+    export TEST_APPLICATION_KEY_ID=your_app_key_id

 We marked the places in the code which are significantly less intuitive than others in a special way.
 To find them occurrences, use `git grep '*magic*'`.